folio-org/okapi/doc/guide.md

     }
   }
 ```
 Most of the descriptor should look quite familiar at this point.
-The the big
+The big
 new thing is about permissions.
 The full permission system is explained in a separate
 document <!-- TODO - how to link to it? --> and managed by the auth module complex.
-All that is outside the scope of Okapi itself, and of this guide.
+All of that is outside the scope of Okapi itself, and of this guide.

 The most visible new thing in this descriptor is the whole new section called
 permissionSets.
 This defines what permissions and permission sets this module